GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

 colnames(r_df) <- c("value", "x", "y")
 ```

 Finally, we are ready to plot this data in `ggplot2`.
-This is actually fairly straightforward after all of the data-wrangling, but some key notes: 1) We use `geom_raster()` to plot the raster, passing the three columns to the aesthetics function, `aes()`, filling each pixel with the raster value.
+This is actually fairly straightforward after all of the data-wrangling, but some key notes: 1) We use `geom_raster()` to plot the raster, passing the three columns to the aesthetics function, `aes()`, filling each pixel with the associated raster value.
 2) The function, `scale_fill_gradientn()` allows us to use the color palette provided by `ebirdst` to represent the breeding season.
 3) We can let `ggplot2` approximate the appropriate aspect ratio using `coord_quickmap()` to make things a bit easier for us.

 ```r
 "PLOT ABUNDANCE"